matfystutor/mail/README.md

-The `SMTPForwarder` class implements `handle_envelope` by transforming the Subject via `translate_subject` in the subclass and by transforming the list of recipients via `translate_recipients`.
+The `SMTPForwarder` class implements `handle_envelope` by transforming the Subject via `translate_subject` in the subclass and by transforming the list of recipients via `get_envelope_recipients`.
-The default implementation of `translate_recipients` transforms each recipient using `translate_recipient`, which is the identity map by default.
+The default implementation of `get_envelope_recipients` transforms each recipient using `translate_recipient`, which is the identity map by default.
+The forwarded envelope has the sender provided in `get_envelope_mailfrom`.
+The default implementation of `get_envelope_mailfrom` returns the sender of the incoming envelope as the outgoing sender.

 The envelope is passed on with only the subject changed using `RelayMixin.deliver`, which requires the attributes `relay_host` and `relay_port` to be set.

-If `InvalidRecipient` is raised during `translate_recipients`, SMTP error 554 is returned to the SMTP peer (Transaction failed: mailbox unavailable) and no email is relayed.
+If `InvalidRecipient` is raised during `get_envelope_recipients`, SMTP error 554 is returned to the SMTP peer (Transaction failed: mailbox unavailable) and no email is relayed.
 We must return 554 instead of the traditional 550, since we respond to SMTP DATA, and not to SMTP RCPT.